 For IdGenerator, you could get duplicates in a split brain.
 For this reason we like the idea of using Flake Ids and we plan to introduce it to 3.10.

 IQueue and ITopic do not honour the exactly once guarantee if a split brain has occurred.
 Once again, whether this is Ok depends on the application.
+They can be considered lossy queueing systems, which have their uses, but which should be more clearly documented.

 We plan to improve Hazelcast’s in things relevant to this blog post.
 Here is a summary of features planned for 3.10, by category.
 We expect 3.10 to be released by the end of 2017.